Mohang96/Simplotel-Assignment/README.md

-Developing a Responsive Webpage consisting of Navbar Section, Banner Section and Features Section.
+Develop a Responsive Webpage consisting of a Navbar Section, Banner Section, and Features Section.
-Note: Use only HTML and CSS to make it Responsive Webpage.
+Note: Use only HTML and CSS to make it a Responsive Webpage.